tbensky/Prolog-CLP/README.md

 ...
 ```

-This is the first 10 words, put into 3 convenient Prolog formats: 1) a list of characters, enumerate (a=1, b=2, etc.), then the word itself as a string.
+This is the first 10 words, put into 3 convenient Prolog formats: 1) a list of characters, each letter enumerated with a=1, b=2, etc., then the word itself as a string.
 You can find this list in this repo at SGB/words.pl.
 The line `:- include('words.pl').` is put at the stop of our code, and off we go.

 Solving Exercises 26-35 on p.
 38 of Vol 4A (or at least some of them), seems like a good place to start.